By Marty Rosen

 Many exhibits tell the story of Patton from his childhood to his death.
 His 1938 Cadillac staff car is on display, as is the saber he designed for the U.S. Cavalry in 1913, when the young Lieutenant Patton was a fencing instructor and became the first U.S. Army officer to hold the title “Master of the Sword.”

 A few years later, Patton would become one of America’s first experts in mechanized and tank warfare, and the museum won’t disappoint those with a taste for big iron.
-There are massive tanks (some of the behemoths weigh in at 60 tons or so) as well as an 8-inch howitzer, the Army’s big gun of the 20th century.
+There are massive army tanks (some of the behemoths weigh in at 60 tons or so) and other vehicles, as well as an 8-inch howitzer, the Army’s big gun of the 20th century.
 Other weaponry on display includes light artillery, automatic weapons and handguns from every era.

-For some, those exhibits will be pleasure enough.
+For some, those museum exhibits will be pleasure enough.
 But they’re placed in a rich context that explores the nature of leadership in all forms.
 Patton’s leadership philosophy – his colorful way with words, his dashing style, his emphasis on leading from the front – gets lots of attention..

 But there are other lessons to be learned as well – from the Battle of Chapultepec in the Mexican-American War and the dramatic evacuation of 100,000 U.N. and U.S. forces from Hungnam North Korea in 1950, to the War in Vietnam, the role of first responders in the 9/11 attacks and from the battlefields of Iraq and Afghanistan.